Johno-ACSLive/ACS-Messaging/README.md

 TODO: Add documentation on library usage.

-Very rough info to get you started, the library has intellisense support and should provide a lot of details as well as the library being very simple to use.
-Basic sample code below as well as sample server and client projects.
+Basic sample code below as well as a sample server and client project to get you starded.
+The library has intellisense support and should provide a lot of details but is very simple to use.

 Server Init:
 ```c#